Security part 1 - Email sign-in

 Using your mobile number as a security contact

-For example, you might remember your Android phone asking to use your number for Google adverts.
-However, Google explain this is a separate option in your account.[*]
+For example, an Android phone may have asked to use your number for Google adverts.
+However, as Google explain, this is a separate option in your account.

 Using a passkey to sign in

-Some online accounts may want you to sign in using your fingerprint, face, or lock screen PIN.
+Some online accounts want you to sign in using your fingerprint, face, or lock screen PIN.

 This method unlocks a passkey, which is saved on your device.
 You can save a passkey on more than one device.